 2020 Aviation Outreach and Education Program

-The Tennessee Department of Transportation (TDOT) Aeronautics Division restructured the Aviation Outreach and Education Program and associated grant funding application process to better promote, prioritize, and fund Aviation Outreach and Education Programs in Tennessee.
+The Tennessee Department of Transportation (TDOT) Aeronautics Division restructured the Aviation Outreach and Education Program and associated grant funding application process in 2019 to better promote, prioritize, and fund Aviation Outreach and Education Programs in Tennessee.
 The primary focus of the Aviation Outreach and Education Program restructuring and process improvement initiative was the program grant funding application process.
-The restructuring initiative outcomes resulted in a broad, diverse and competitive round of applications for the FY19 funding cycle.
-Thirteen high-quality Aviation Outreach and Education programs located throughout the state were selected to receive program grant funding for FY19.
+The restructuring resulted in a broad, diverse and competitive round of applications for the FY20 funding cycle.
+Out of twenty-three applications ten high-quality Aviation Outreach and Education programs located throughout the state were selected to receive grant funding for FY20.

 Promotion of the aviation field in Tennessee is primary objective of the Aviation Outreach and Education Program and the updated program application requires applicants to specifically identify how the prospective Aviation Outreach and Education Program intends to influence Tennesseans to pursue aviation education, careers, activities, and more in the state.
 The revised application requires that each applicant describe in detail the type of program for which the applicant is requesting funding along with the program’s targeted population, location, dates, and purpose.
 In addition, each applicant is required to outline in detail how the program will promote aviation in the state, the goals and objectives of the program, and the aviation subject area or areas that will be addressed during the program.
 An additional requirement of the application process is the use of performance measures to determine if the program is meeting its stated goals, objectives, and aviation impacts.
 Finally, applicants are required to provide detailed justification of why the applicant requires funding from TDOT Aeronautics Division for the proposed program.

-The FY20 program grant application begins September 2019 and each applicant is required to submit their application by the deadline established for the program funding cycle for consideration in the FY20 program selection and funding cycle.
-The program application submission date, application review date, and award date for the FY20 Aviation Outreach and Education Program selection cycle is located at the bottom of the page.
+The FY21 program grant application begins September 2020 and each applicant is required to submit their application by the deadline established for the program funding cycle for consideration in the FY21 program selection and funding cycle.
+The program application submission date, application review date, and award date for the FY21 Aviation Outreach and Education Program selection cycle is located at the bottom of the page.